Skip to main content

 Kazakhstan Tourism: What to Know Before You Visit

-Kazakhstan welcomed 1.5 million international tourists in 2024, a 34% increase from 2023 (Ministry of Tourism, 2025), driven by visa-free access for 77 countries, direct flights from major hubs, and growing global interest in Central Asia.
+Kazakhstan welcomed 1.5 million international tourists in 2024, a 34% increase from 2023, according to the Kazakhstan Ministry of Tourism and Sport, driven by visa-free access for 77 countries, direct flights from major hubs, and growing global interest in Central Asia.
 Despite being the world’s ninth largest country by area, Kazakhstan remains one of the least crowded tourism destinations on the planet.
 Average spending is $85-120/day including accommodation, food, transport, and activities, making it significantly cheaper than most of its Asian and European neighbors.
+Use our free visa checker to see your entry requirements, and the trip cost calculator to estimate your budget.

 Why Visit Kazakhstan